linode/docs/docs/websites/cms/ghost/how-to-install-ghost-on-centos/index.md

 ## In This Guide

-You'll set up, deploy, and secure a Ghost v3.5.1 blog on a Linode running CentOS 8, using NGINX, MySQL, Node.js, NPM, Ghost-CLI, and Let's Encrypt.
+You'll set up, deploy, and secure a Ghost v3.5.1 blog on a Linode running CentOS 8, using NGINX, MariaDB, Node.js, NPM, and Ghost-CLI.
 For installation instructions for other distributions, click [here](/docs/websites/cms/ghost).

 {{< note >}}
 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you're not familiar with the `sudo` command, consult our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.